-Yvonne Samaniego Associate Superintendent P.O.
-Box 98, Fort Hancock, TX 79839 ysamaniego@fhisd.net (915) 789-3811
+Yvonne Samaniego

+Associate Superintendent

+PO Box 98

+Ft.
+Hancock TX.
+79839

+(915) 769- 3811

+ysamaniego@fhisd.net

-[See Credit by Examination for Advancement/Acceleration on page 44 and Course Credit on page 44.]
+[See Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject and Course Credit (Secondary Grade Levels Only).]

-A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services available to all students, including a process based on Response to Intervention (RtI).
+A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services

+For those students who are having difficulty in the regular classroom, all school districts must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
 The implementation of RtI has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.